 Dung Beetle

 Dung Beetle is a group of beetles in the family Scarabaeidae, insect order Coleoptera.
 They are important insects that help dramatically with the decomposition of animal manure.
-There are several species; some live in woodlands and others dwell in pastures, some live in dog manure.
+There are several species; some live in woodlands, others dwell in pastures, and some live in dog manure.
 They are a great help in aerating the soil and adding nutrients to the ground.

 These are amazing little creatures to watch, but you should be out at night to see them at work.
-They come in a variety of sizes and colours, the one in the photo was from Vancouver Island.
+They come in a variety of sizes and colours; the one in the photo was from Vancouver Island.

 A message from Bud